sjensen1024/ruby_gem_criterion_channel/README.md

 * **img**: the link to the poster of the film on the Criterion Channel website
 * **title**: the title of the film
 * **year**: the year of the film's release

+### How can I use the searcher?
+* Off of the searcher object, call `search('title to search')` to search for a title on the Criterion Channel site.
+The default is 5 search results, but you can pass in an optional parameter to specify a number of search results you want.
+If anything is found, it will be returned as part of an array of titles.
+* To just get the first search result, call `search_first_result('title to search')` off the searcher object.